liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 	3. exact.txt is a file with exactly 512 bytes
 	4. empty.txt is an empty file.

-Once you run with a certain file you can compare the file you ran with ex. "sample.txt" with the file that has been created ex. "copysample.txt".
+Once you run with a certain file you can find the copied file in server/FILENAME

 RESPONSIBILITY BREAKDOWN